Simple Pear Syrup Recipe

 • Try adding fresh herbs such as mint, basil, or rosemary to create an herby infusion that works especially well using the syrup to make drinks.

 • Use ginger slices for a warm, slightly spicy note that pairs beautifully with beverages, especially cocktails.
-I use them in my sparkling blueberry lemonade for that very reason — they bring a spicy lift that to it that really makes it shine.

 • Swap the honey for maple syrup or date syrup, if you want a different natural sweetener or simply a change of flavor profile.